Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

-\myparagraph{Cost-Aware Eviction Policy} Selecting an appropriate eviction policy is important for the cache performance, and such a policy has to consider the special characteristics of the multi-adapter environment.
-For example, while policies based on recency can capture the temporal locality in adapter requests, they may fail to cover the adapters skewed popularity found in LLM serving workloads, i.e. the fact that certain adapters are being accessed more frequently than others (used by a larger number of concurrent inference requests)~\cite{slora}.
-Evicting frequently used adapters can increase miss rates and CPU-GPU link bandwidth consumption due to frequent adapter reloading.
-Indeed, in Section ~\ref{sec:eval} we show that least recently used (LRU) policy alone fails to achieve optimal performance.
+\myparagraph{2.
+Cost-Aware Eviction Policy} The cache eviction policy in our multi-adapter environment needs to be more sophisticated than existing policies based on recency like least recently used (LRU).
+While these policies can capture the temporal locality in the adapter requests, they may fail to capture the adapters' skewed popularity found in LLM serving workloads.
+Indeed, certain adapters are accessed more frequently than others, or are used by a larger number of concurrent inference requests~\cite{slora}.
+Evicting frequently-used adapters can increase miss rates and the CPU-GPU link bandwidth consumption due to frequent adapter reloading.

-An additional reason why LRU is insufficient on its own, is that cache misses in this environment have varying costs.
-Unlike hardware caches, that store objects with uniform sizes (cache lines), Chameleon caches objects, i.e. adapters, with different sizes, i.e. ranks.
-Consequently, the latency to load an adapter on a cache miss is not fixed, i.e. larger adapters take longer to transfer from host to GPU memory.
-Thus, the eviction policy must be also \emph{cost-aware}~\cite{faascache}, i.e. prioritize the eviction of smaller adapters.
+An additional reason why LRU is insufficient is that cache misses in this environment have varying costs.
+Unlike hardware caches, which store cache lines of fixed size, the Chameleon Cache caches adapters, which have different sizes, i.e., ranks.
+Consequently, the latency to load an adapter on a cache miss is not fixed.
+Larger adapters take longer to transfer from host to GPU memory.
+Thus, the eviction policy must be \emph{cost-aware}~\cite{faascache} and prioritize the eviction of smaller adapters.

-Similar to caching schemes employed by different domains~\cite{faascache}, we show that relying solely on a single feature is insufficient to capture the complex trade-offs in our system.
-To address this limitation, we propose a \textit{compound eviction algorithm} that simultaneously considers multiple factors influencing adapter importance.
-This scheme calculates a \emph{score} for each adapter based on its frequency of use, recency of access, and size.
-The score is computed using the formula: $Score = F \times Frequency + R \times Recency + S \times Size$, where F, R, and S are weighting coefficients.
+Similar to caching schemes employed in other domains~\cite{faascache}, we show that relying solely on a single feature is insufficient to capture the complex trade-offs in our system.
+To address this limitation, we propose a \textit{compound eviction algorithm} that considers multiple factors influencing adapter importance.
+Our scheme calculates a \emph{score} for each adapter based on its frequency of use, recency of access, and size.
+Frequency of use is significant, as some adapters are more popular than others.
+Recency is important for temporal locality, as bursts of requests for the same model/adapter are a common access pattern~\cite{splitwise}.
+The size of the adapter affects the cost of a cache miss, as larger adapters are costlier to reload.
+We combine these factors linearly to calculate an eviction score: $Score = F \times Frequency + R \times Recency + S \times Size$, where F, R, and S are weighting coefficients.
 The adapter with the lowest score is considered the least critical and is evicted first.
-This approach balances the trade-offs between evicting adapters that are infrequently used, not recently accessed, or large in size.